 It's precisely their versatility that inspires knowledge networks to create holistic information concepts.
 Use cases, which go far beyond the traditional world of user information, become technically tangible or can be prepared through well-thought-out concepts.
 Claude Monet, Genghis Khan, the production loss at a food production facility or even fishing nets: they all came to serve as examples in our blog series.
 This diversity is also due to the potential of knowledge networks.
 In order not to get lost amongst all of the possibilities, it's indispensable to define the use cases within the first steps.
 But so goes the old adage: Even the longest journey begins with the first step.

 Would you like to learn more about how knowledge networks can enrich information concepts?
-You're welcome to contact us anytime. <strong/> <strong/> <strong/> <strong/>
+We'd be happy to present to you, without obligation, our pilot project on semantic networks, which we presented at the tekom annual conference, together with our new cooperation partner intelligent views GmbH.
+You're welcome to contact us anytime.